 She has been a community organizer and grant writer for pilot projects and start-up services for disenfranchised populations, including shelter services for indigents and victims of domestic violence, art projects for elementary students, and capital improvement projects for service organizations.
 Lin has a lifelong commitment to improving conditions for animals, a singular passion for elephants, and is thrilled to be part of the ABES team.

 Lokesh Coomar, BS

-Lokesh attends the University of South Florida Morsani College of Medicine, focusing on neurology and cross-species psychiatry.
-He is a graduate with a bachelors degree in microbiology from the Honors College, University of South Florida and an intern at The Kerulos Center.
+Lokesh is a graduate with a bachelors degree in microbiology from the Honors College, University of South Florida and a former intern at The Kerulos Center.

 Lee Ann McIndoo

 I have spent all my life surrounded by nature, trees, lakes, rocks and other-beings.
 Nature has always been extremely important to me.

 I have long been aware of what was happening to others on this planet, in factory farms, circuses, zoos, trophy and canned hunting and others cultural practices.
 The sense of urgency that started those years ago, has stayed with me.
 Being a voice for those in need of one is, and has been, my goal.
 The dignity of non-humans is as important as our own.